7 Things That Will Make Your Chicken Adobo Unforgettable

 Marinating time

-In order for the all the flavours to fully infuse into the chicken meat, chill the marinated meat in the fridge for at least one hour.
+For all the flavors to fully infuse into the chicken meat, chill the marinated meat in the fridge for at least one hour or overnight for a maximum of 12 hours.

 Cooking time

-The cooking time of a basic chicken adobo meal for 4 people is about 45 minutes.
-First, cook the chicken on its own then simmer the meat with the marinade under low to medium heat.
+Cooking chicken adobo for four pax requires about 45 minutes.
+First, cook the chicken on its own, then simmer the meat with the marinade under low to medium heat.
 Avoid boiling the batch because this will make the meat soggy and look less palatable.
+Make sure to use a pot with a cover to aid the cooking process.

 Sauce

 The classic chicken adobo recipe is neither dry nor swimming in sauce.
-Adding water prevents the meat from drying out.
-Once oil is expressed from the meat, the dish is cooked.
+Adding water while simmering prevents the meat from drying out.
+Once the oil is expressed from the meat, the dish is cooked.

 Aroma